vijaykiran/hoplon/README.md

     (h1 :id "main" :style "color:red" "Hello world")))
 ```

-Note that the script element has been removed in the sexp version.
-The script
-element in the HTML version serves simply to splice the lisp expressions it
-contains into the surrounding HTML markup.
-This is necessary when working in
-HTML markup because ClojureScript source code is not strictly s-expressions; it
-is made up of lists, maps, vectors, reader macros, etc., and names which are
-valid in ClojureScript may contain characters which would crash a sane HTML
-parser (the function `clj->js`, for example, which cannot be represented in
-HTML markup as `<clj->js/>`).

-In general, Hoplon programs can be represented equivalently in either
+In general, Hoplon programs can be represented equivalently in either HTML or
-HTML or ClojureScript syntax.
-This is an important point for designers
+ClojureScript syntax.
+This is an important point for designers and developers
-and developers who rely on development tools to get the maximum level
+who rely on development tools to get the maximum level of productivity.
-of productivity.

 #### ClojureScript As HTML